-PUNCTUAL
+5. PUNCTUAL

 We will insist on punctuality to school and to each and every lesson.
-Every child should be in school for the start of the day (7:59am) and will be considered late after that time to school and/or each lesson and will be issued a 30-minute detention.
-Please support this by keeping to bed-times and preparation time in the morning before school.
-Your child will worry about this at first but s/he will soon pick up the good habit.
+Every child should be in school for the start of the day (7:55am) and will be considered late after that time to school and/or each lesson and will be issued a 30-minute correction.
+Students should go to their locker at the start of the day, breaks and lunches only to avoid being late to lesson.
+Please support this by keeping to well structured evening routines at home and preparation time in the morning before school.

-EQUIPMENT
+6. EQUIPMENT

 We will insist that every child carries a clear pencil case, the right exercise books, homework books and textbooks (where relevant) to every lesson.
-At first you could help by packing bags with your child but you should expect them to check their timetable each night and learn for themselves very quickly.
+At first you could help by packing bags with your child, but you should expect them to check their timetable each night and learn for themselves very quickly.
 Your child will worry at first but a quick check each night will help.